alex/what-happens-when/README.rst

 and no payload, and the web browser instead retrieves the HTML from its cache.

-After parsing the HTML, the web browser (and server) will repeat this process for every resource (image, CSS, favicon.ico, etc) referenced by the HTML page, except instead of ``GET / HTTP/1.1`` the request will be ``GET /$(URL relative to www.google.com) HTTP/1.1``.
+After parsing the HTML, the web browser (and server) repeats this process for every resource (image, CSS, favicon.ico, etc) referenced by the HTML page, except instead of ``GET / HTTP/1.1`` the request will be ``GET /$(URL relative to www.google.com) HTTP/1.1``.

-If the HTML referenced a resource on a different domain than ``www.google.com``, the web browser will go back to the steps involved in resolving the other domain, and follow all steps up to this point for that domain.
+If the HTML referenced a resource on a different domain than ``www.google.com``, the web browser goes back to the steps involved in resolving the other domain, and follows all steps up to this point for that domain.
 The ``Host`` header in the request will be set to the appropriate server name instead of ``google.com``.

 HTTP Server Request Handle
 --------------------------
 The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server side.
-The most common HTTPD servers are Apache for Linux, and IIS for windows.
+The most common HTTPD servers are Apache or nginx for Linux and IIS for Windows.

 * The HTTPD (HTTP Daemon) receives the request.
 * The server breaks down the request to the following parameters:
-   * HTTP Request Method (GET, POST, HEAD, PUT and DELETE), in our case - GET.
+   * HTTP Request Method (either GET, POST, HEAD, PUT and DELETE).
+In the case of a URL entered directly into the address bar, this will be GET.
-   * Domain, in our case - google.com.
+   * Domain, in this case - google.com.
-   * Requested path/page, in our case - / (as no specific path/page was
+   * Requested path/page, in this case - / (as no specific path/page was
      requested, / is the default path).
 * The server verifies that there is a Virtual Host configured on the server that corresponds with google.com.